-Where you have provided us with your email address, we will use this to send you information relating to your health and the services we provide.
-If you do not wish to receive communications by email, please let us know.
+Where you have provided us with your email address, with your consent we will use this to send you information relating to your health and the services we provide.
+If you do not wish to receive communications by email please let us know.